Semaglutide

 Refrigerate after mixing; keep vial upright and airtight.

-- GLP-1 S vs Tirzepatide: Tirzepatide activates GLP-1 + GIP receptors; GLP-1 S focuses purely on GLP-1 regulation.
+- Semaglutide vs Tirzepatide: Tirzepatide activates GLP-1 + GIP receptors; GLP-1 S focuses purely on GLP-1 regulation.

-- GLP-1 S vs AOD-9604: AOD is a fat-breakdown peptide; GLP-1 S is an appetite and metabolic-control peptide.
+- Semaglutide vs AOD-9604: AOD is a fat-breakdown peptide; GLP-1 S is an appetite and metabolic-control peptide.

 Clinical Research & Evidence Summary